Woodworking Home Page Next Item Previous Item Bedroom Plesums Home Page

 Designing your own Bed

 A bed can be made for any standard mattress size, and in a wide variety of designs.
-A queen size headboard will normally be provided with a small extra board that allows it to be used with either a queen or a regular size bed frame, as seen above.
+A queen size headboard will normally be provided with a small extra board that allows it to be used with either a queen or a regular "full size" bed frame, as seen above.

 Mattress Sizes